PliniLeonardo/PliniLeonardo.github.io/_pages/about.md

   - /about.html
 ---

-🚧 Site Under Construction
-This site is currently under construction.
-Please check back later for updates.
-Thank you for your patience!

 👨‍💻 I am first year PhD student in [Artificial Intelligence](https://phd.uniroma1.it/web/ARTIFICIAL-INTELLIGENCE_nD3764_EN.aspx) at [Sapienza University of Rome](https://www.uniroma1.it/en/pagina-strutturale/home) and [INFN-LNF](https://w3.lnf.infn.it/?lang=en)